Skip to content

 sea lions kangaroo island

 What makes the island special is the great variety of wildlife that lives there undisturbed due to the almost total absence of natural predators and the absence of the human population for several centuries.
-With a population of only 4200 inhabitants and a large part of the island declared a national park, it’s truly an animal’s paradise.
+With only 4200 inhabitants and a large part of the island declared a national park, it’s truly an animal’s paradise.

 remarkable-rocks